 The interest rates applicable to the Tranche B-1 Loans are based on a fluctuating rate of interest measured by reference, at GBA's option, to either (i) a London inter-bank offered rate adjusted for statutory reserve requirements ("LIBOR") (subject to a 1.50% floor) plus an applicable margin of 9.75% per annum, or (ii) an alternate base rate ("Base Rate") (subject to a 2.50% floor) plus an applicable margin of 8.75% per annum.
 The interest rates applicable to the Tranche B-2 Loans are based on a fluctuating rate of interest measured by reference, at GBA's option, to either (i) LIBOR (subject to a 1.00% floor) plus an applicable margin of 6.50% per annum, or (ii) a Base Rate (subject to a 2.00% floor) plus an applicable margin of 5.50% per annum.
-As of December 31, 2014, all loans were outstanding as three month LIBOR loans, and the interest rates on the Tranche B-1 Loans and the Tranche B-2 Loans were 11.25% and 7.50%, respectively.
+As of December 31, 2015, all loans were outstanding as one month LIBOR loans, and the interest rates on the Tranche B-1 Loans and the Tranche B-2 Loans were 11.25% and 7.50%, respectively.
 We will pay customary fees in respect of the Amended and Restated Senior Term Facility.

-We paid \$19.6 million of loan origination fees and financing costs related to the Amended Senior Term Facility, all but \$3.0 million of which has been accounted for as deferred financing costs.
-The \$3.0 million of fees that were not accounted for as deferred financing costs were fees not paid directly to the lenders in connection with the amendment in April 2013 and were expensed to interest expense.
-We paid \$2.6 million of loan origination fees and financing costs related to the Amendment executed in July 2014, all but \$1.1 million of which have been accounted for as deferred financing costs.
-The \$1.1 million of fees that were not accounted for as deferred financing costs were fees incurred but not paid directly to the lenders in connection with the Amendment in July 2014 and were expensed as interest expense.
-See Note 7, "Interest Costs," in our consolidated financial statements for additional details.
-Total amortization expense of the deferred financing costs was \$3.2 million, \$2.8 million and \$0.8 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+We paid \$22.2 million of loan origination fees and financing costs related to the Amended and Restated Senior Term Facility, all but \$4.1 million of which have been accounted for as deferred financing costs.
+The \$4.1 million of fees that were not accounted for as deferred financing costs were fees incurred but not paid directly to the lenders in connection with the amendments in April 2013 and July 2014 and were expensed to interest expense.
+Total amortization expense of the deferred financing costs was \$3.1 million, \$3.2 million and \$2.8 million for the years ended December 31, 2015, 2014 and 2013, respectively.
 Amortization expense is included in interest expense in the consolidated statements of operations.
-As of December 31, 2014 and 2013, the balance of unamortized deferred financing costs related to the Amended and Restated Senior Term Facility was \$11.3 million and \$13.0 million, respectively, which was included as a separate line in our consolidated balance sheets.
+As of December 31, 2015 and 2014, the balance of unamortized deferred financing costs related to the Amended and Restated Senior Term Facility was \$8.2 million and \$11.3 million, respectively, and is included as a reduction to long-term debt in our consolidated balance sheets.